 Main picture: Paddle Steamer Phoenix

-The population, two-thirds of whom are English, has increased to 3383 souls.
+By 1848 the population has increased to 3383 souls, two-thirds of whom are English.
 The number of houses inhabited by one or more persons is 416.
-Huts or other dwellings without walls, 278.
-The value of fixed property as assessed for road rates is £125,789.
+Huts or other dwellings without walls, 278, and the value of fixed property as assessed for road rates is £125,789.”

 “To make this bay – what it deserves to be, and must sooner or later become – a place of extensive commerce, there are four improvements yet to be introduced, viz a landing jetty, a supply of water to the beach, a buoy on the Roman or Despatch Rock and a lighthouse on Cape Receife.
 It is satisfactory to state that arrangements have been made for the commencement of the latter immediately.”